briancarbs/moquette_TLS/README.md

 ```

-* To connect to the broker from an Android Virtual Device be sure utilize 10.0.0.2 as this is the address Android Studio binds to your local host.
-More details on connecting clients, MQQT pub/sub, and android.paho.service [here](http://gottaputthelinkhere.com).
+* To connect to the broker from an Android Virtual Device be sure to utilize 10.0.0.2 as this is the address Android Studio binds to your dev machine's local host.
+More details on connecting clients, MQTT pub/sub, and org.eclipse.paho.android.service [here](http://gottaputthelinkhere.com).